-Key EU EIA Stages RS EIA Step Details INTERESTED PARTIES & THE PUBLIC 5.
-Public Announcement Competent Ministry must inform public via a notice in the daily newspaper.
-6. Public Hearings in All Related Municipalities Public Hearings must be no later than 60 days from the application date.
-They may be attended by all interested parties, competent authorities, organisations, NGOs and others.
-After the Public Hearing the documents have to be available for review for another 30 days and subject to written comments from interested parties.
-The Developer/Project Manager must submit their preliminary expert opinions on the comments within 15 days.
-The Competent Ministry must then within 15 days provide their opinion and recommended amendments to the EIS.
-7. Supplement to the EIS The draft EIS is then amended by the Developer.
-CONSIDERATION OF ENV INFORMATION BY COMPETENT AUTHORITY BEFORE 8.
-Technical Review of EIS (Audit Report) Competent Ministry arrange for technical review of amended EIA and prepare audit report.
-DEVELOPMENT CONSENT DECISION 9.
-Final Version of the EIS Final version of the EIS is submitted to the Competent Ministry for approval.
-ANNOUCEMENT OF DECISION 10, Decision on the Approval of the EIS Competent Ministry has to issue a decision on approval of the EIS within 60 days of submission of the final version.
+Key EU EIA Stages RS EIA Step Details DEVELOPMENT CONSENT DECISION ANNOUCEMENT OF DECISION 10, Decision on the Approval of the EIS Competent Ministry has to issue a decision on approval of the EIS within 60 days of submission of the final version.
 There is no legal requirement to disclose the Decision on the Approval of the EIS.
 Environmental Permit 11.
-Request forEnvironmentalPermit(i.e.EnvironmentalApproval) Under Article 80 Law on Environmental Protection an application must be made by the Developer for an Environmental Permit on basis of an approved EIS.
+Request for Environmental Permit (i.e. Environmental Approval) Under Article 80 Law on Environmental Protection an application must be made by the Developer for an Environmental Permit on basis of an approved EIS.
 12. Public Announcement The request for the Environmental Permit has to be announced in a daily newspaper in Republika Srpska and documents available for review for 30 days.
 13. Environmental Permit Competent Ministry must provide decision on Environmental Permit within 60 days.
 14. Public Announcement Public announcement on Environmental Permit.

-(: EU EIA Directive Mandatory Stage)
+(\: EU EIA Directive Mandatory Stage)